gigasquid/k9/README.md

 # k9

-A small library using core.matrix to contrust Neural Networks
+A small library using core.matrix to contruct Neural Networks

 ## Usage